allenge007/DeepSeekCLI/README.en.md

 ## Features

-- **Memoryless Mode**: Directly input your query or use the `nomemory` command to enable this mode.
+- **Memoryless Mode**: Enter a query directly or use the `nomemory` command to enable.
 The program only sends the current input to the API without loading or saving history.
 - **Memory Mode**: Activated using the `new` or `continue` commands:
   - `new`: Starts a new conversation.
-  - `continue`: Resumes the most recent conversation from memory mode.
+  - `continue`: Resumes the last conversation (the most recent one in memory mode).
   - Conversation history (only in memory mode) is stored in `~/.config/deepseek/histories/`.
 - ANSI color-coded prompts for quick identification of success/error messages.
 - Conversation history is saved in timestamp-based files for easier management.